 Every year, residents all over North Carolina scramble to get their vehicle’s registered.
 An important step towards that final goal is to go through the Safety Inspection and Emissions Test.
 This process is crucial to getting your vehicle registered and unless your vehicle falls within a specific set of exemptions, is unavoidable.
 That’s why it’s important to visit a shop that not only performs both the inspection and the test but also provides any repairs needed to pass the test.
 That’s where’ Brown’s Automotive can help.

 At Brown’s Automotive in Chapel Hill, NC, we are proud administrators of the NC Safety Inspection and the Smog & Emissions Test.
-Our ASE Certified technicians will quickly and thoroughly perform both tests for your vehicle and, if you fail, provide the repairs needed so it can pass!
+Our ASE Certified technicians will quickly and thoroughly perform both tests for your vehicle and, if you fail, provide the car care your vehicle needs so it can pass!
 Know that when you visit us, your vehicle will drive away in excellent condition.

 One of the quickest ways to fail a safety inspection and an emissions test is to have your check engine light on.
 The light plays a determines whether you pass or fail and if seen, will quickly inform technicians that your vehicle is not safe for the streets.
 So it’s important that you get rid of the light before the test and that you do it right.
 Although you may find a way to get rid of the light without fixing the problem, our technicians will still be able to find it.
 Here are some tips to ensure your vehicle doesn’t have this pesky light on during your safety inspection or emissions test.